-- Northern Central – Casualty crashes doubles from approximately 14 in October to 34 in December.
+- Northern Central – Casualty crashes increase nearly fourfold from approximately 8 in September to 31 in December.

-- Southern Interior – Casualty crashes increase fourfold from approximately 20 in October to 85 in December.
+- Southern Interior – Casualty crashes increase nearly fourfold from approximately 22 in September to 79 in December.

 1 ICBC Police Reported Data, ‘Driving Too Fast for the Conditions’, 2015 – 2019 (September vs December)